How to calculate interest on a car loan

 How does interest work on a car loan?

-Most lenders use simple interest for auto loans.
+Most auto lenders offer simple interest loans.
 Interest is calculated based on the amount you owe — the principal — each month.
-As you pay down your loan, you will spend less on interest and put more toward the principal.
+With each monthly payment, you spend less on interest and more toward the principal until the loan is paid in full.

 How to calculate car loan interest payments